[Also check the annotated list of all posts on this blog]

 - The IKM-Emergent programme working group 3 since 2008 – see the Giraffe blog for more about this.
+This programme ended in 2012 however.
 Related blog posts: M&E of KM: the phoenix of KM is showing its head again – how to tackle it? – The Giraffe – IKM emergency – IKM-convergent?
 Annual programme meeting, Wageningen, day 1.

 My outlook and hope: keeping on promoting and implementing social change for more self-empowerment and more cooperation, through more learning and more communication.
 I am focusing more and more on system dynamics, innovation systems, the dynamic and role of networks, on complexity theories and on cognitive science (to understand how the brain works and how it influences the way we listen, remember, talk, think, learn and innovate).

 - Email: e.leborgne[at]cgiar.org